 In this paper, we introduce a novel machine learning paradigm for navigation, Learning from Hallucination (LfH), that addresses the shortcomings above and enables safe, fast, and smooth navigation in highly constrained spaces.
 To address challenge (1), i.e. data insufficiency, we introduce a self-supervised neural controller which can collect training data in an obstacle-free environment using a randomly-exploring policy.
 After performing various collision-free maneuvers, highly constrained configuration spaces that allow the same effective maneuvers are synthetically projected onto the recorded perceptual data so that the machine learner can be provided with training data as if the robot had been moving in those constrained spaces.
 We refer to this process of modifying the robot's real perception as {\em hallucination}.
 Thanks to the inherent safety of navigating in an obstacle-free training environment, the robot can automatically generate a large amount of training data with minimal or no human supervision.
 In order to generalize to unseen deployment environments (e.g. environments that are less constrained), the robot's perceptual stream is also hallucinated during runtime, using whichever perceptual stream is more constrained (between real and hallucinated) as input.
 To address challenge (2) regarding safety, we leverage the capabilities of classical navigation approaches: the robot assesses safety at runtime using classical techniques from model predictive control, and adjusts its motion by modulating its speed and aborting unsafe plans.
 LfH is fully implemented on a physical robot, and we show that it can achieve safer, faster, and smoother navigation compared to three classical and learning baselines in a highly constrained environment (Figure \ref{fig::gdc}).

 This paper makes three main contributions.
-First, from the motion planning perspective, LfH is a novel data-driven technique that enables safe, fast, and smooth maneuvers in previously unseen highly constrained spaces.
-Second, from the machine learning perspective, LfH is a novel, self-supervised learning technique that collects data offline in an obstacle-free environment and hallucinates the most constrained configuration space during training for better sample efficiency.
-Third, we implement LfH as a local planner for navigation which modulates motion with explicit safety estimation and provide empirical evidence of its efficacy.
-Combined with other conventional navigation components, our implementation achieves safer, faster, and smoother navigation in unseen environments, compared to classical and learning baselines.
+(1) From the motion planning perspective, LfH is a novel data-driven technique that enables safe, fast, and smooth maneuvers in previously unseen highly constrained spaces.
+(2) From the machine learning perspective, LfH is a novel, self-supervised learning technique that collects data offline in an obstacle-free environment and hallucinates the most constrained configuration space during training for better sample efficiency.
+(3) We implement LfH as an end-to-end local planner for navigation which modulates motion with explicit safety estimation and provide empirical evidence of its efficacy.
+Combined with other conventional navigation components, our implementation achieves safer, faster, and smoother navigation in (highly constrained) unseen environments without extensive engineering, training, or expert demonstrations, compared to classical and learning baselines.

-\section{Related Work}
+\section{RELATED WORK}

 This section summarizes related work from the robotics community that has sought to address autonomous navigation in highly constrained spaces.
 We also review the literature from the machine learning community that has considered the general problem of mobile robot navigation.